PgBeam Docs

 FailurePgBeam behavior

-Relay to home region failsFallback to direct connection from edge
+Path to the database's region failsFallback to a direct connection from the client's region

 Upstream database unreachableCircuit breaker opens after 3 failures